autoai-org/AID/docs/docs/examples/showroom.md

 * [COVID-19 Sentiment Trend Analysis](https://covid19.yaonotes.org)

-> In this project, we use
+> In this project, we use the sentiment analysis package from AID to extract the emotion of tweets per day.
+It is efficient, fast and stable to help us analyse nearly one million tweets per day.